AndrewWPhillips/eggql/TUTORIAL.md

 1. It's confusing to clients (and to backend code maintainers).
 2. Mutations are guaranteed to be executed in sequence (whereas a query may resolve in parallel).
 If modifications are made using queries the behaviour is undefined and the results unpredictable.

 To demonstrate mutations, let's add a `CreateReview` mutation that allows clients to submit movie ratings and reviews.
 We add two slices to the existing `EpisodeDetails` struct to store the ratings and reviews.
 The root mutation has a `CreateReview` resolver that takes two arguments, an `Episode` (enum) and a `ReviewInput`.
-Th new `ReviewInput` is used as an **input type** argument to `CreateReview` as explained below.
+The new `ReviewInput` is used as an **input type** argument to `CreateReview` as explained below.

 ```Go
 type (